 In-app messages can:

-- Be created with raw HTML or a drag-and-drop editor.
+- Be created with raw HTML or a template editor.

 - Contain buttons for closing the message or navigating to specific content.